 Trading costs are cumulative and can add up quickly.
 That is why it is essential to operate with a broker that not only gives you low spreads under normal market conditions, but also under conditions of excessive volatility.
 Such forex companies are the best low spread brokers.

 It is all about being able to keep more money in your pocket at the end of the day.
 In the following sections, a demonstration will be made of how tight spreads can impact the trader’s capital in monetary terms and how much can be saved over time from even the minutest reductions in spread.

-The use of low spread brokers will impact traders in several ways:
+The use of low spread brokers impacts traders in several ways.

 Perhaps the most important factor here has to do with how much a trader can save from trading with low spread brokers, and this is typified in the example that is set out below.

 A trader wants to trade 5 Standard Lots position (worth $50 per pip) on GBP/USD using an ECN platform and is offered the following prices by one liquidity provider:

 Another liquidity provider offers the trader pricing as follows:

 Trade execution using Broker 1’s pricing with a spread of 1.5 pips will lead to a spread cost of $75.
 Execution using Broker 2’s pricing will lead to a spread cost of $50.
 Savings on the spread for this trade will be $75 -$50 = $25.